magnusbakken/screenguessr/README.md

 This is a simple game in the style of [Geoguessr](https://www.geoguessr.com/), but using static images instead of Google Street View.

-The project conists of an Angular frontend and a Nest.JS backend.
+The project consists of an Angular frontend and a Nest.JS backend.
 The projects are maintained with Nx.